All charges dismissed through negotiations with Assistant United States Attorney.

 In Washington, DC the crime of assault is generally defined as the threat of force or the use of force that causes another person to have “reasonable apprehension” of imminent harmful or offensive contact.
-Assault can be pursued in both civil or criminal court, and it can be charges as misdemeanor or felony, depending on the facts of the matter.
+Assault can be pursued in both civil or criminal court, and it can be charged as misdemeanor or felony, depending on the facts of the matter.
 See DC Code Sections 22-401 through 22-407.

 Simple assault is deemed a misdemeanor offense and can include any attempt to cause harm or unwanted contact with another person.
 The crime also covers the act of threatening someone if the victim has a reasonable belief of imminent harm or unwanted contact.
 Penalties for misdemeanor assault charges can range up to 180 days in jail, a fine of up to $1,000, or both.

 Aggravated assault is a felony offense and generally applies in situations where a person knowingly or purposely causes serious bodily injury to another individual, or intentionally or knowingly does something which creates grave risk of bodily injury to another and, as a result, causes actual serious bodily harm.
 For the latter half of the charge to be found true, a prosecutor must also show that the alleged perpetrator demonstrated extreme indifference to human life.
-As a felony offense, a conviction for aggravated assault can result in a fine of no more than $10,000 and/or up to 10 years in prison.
+As a felony offense, a conviction for aggravated assault can result in a fine of no more than $25,000 and/or up to 10 years in prison.

 Drug possession charges are also divided into categories of misdemeanor or criminal offense.
 A recent shift in DC law now classifies minor possession of marijuana (one ounce or less) as a civil offense as opposed to a misdemeanor, criminal offense.
 That means that if you are found with the drug, you face a $25 fine and the seizure of your pot.

 One key difference to keep in mind is that DC is somewhat unique in its approach to drug-related offenses.
 Rather than calculating penalties on the amount of the drug, the DC Code deals with the presence and circumstances surrounding the controlled substance.
 See DC Code Section 48-904.
 Also, controlled substances are defined in Code Section 48.901.02(4) as a drug or substance enumerated in Schedule I through V of the Controlled Substances Act (CSA).
 Generally speaking, drugs assigned to the Schedule I category are the most strictly regulated because they pose the greatest risk to the public and have a high potential of abuse.
 Conversely, Schedule V drugs are the least regulated because of their relatively low potential for abuse, and therefore lower risk.
-To learn more about the controlled substances by schedule, click here.
+To learn more about the controlled substances by Schedule, click here.

 In addition to breaking down the drugs by Schedule, DC law also takes into account whether the drugs are possessed for personal use, or for manufacture, sale, or distribution.
-If, for example, a person is found guilty of manufacturing, distributing, or selling (or possessing with the intent to sell) a Schedule I, II, or III drug, and if the substance is not a narcotic or abusive drug, they face up to five years in prison, up to a $50,000 fine, or both.
+If, for example, a person is found guilty of manufacturing, distributing, or selling (or possessing with the intent to sell) a Schedule I, II, or III drug, and if the substance is not a narcotic or abusive drug, they face up to five years in prison, up to a $12,500 fine, or both.
 If, however, the substance is half a pound or less of marijuana and the person has no prior violations under this provision, they face up to 180 days in jail and/or up to $1,000 in fines.
-Those found guilty of the same crimes involving Schedule IV substances face up to three years in prison and/or up to $25,000 in fines.
-For a Schedule V substance, a person faces up to one year in jail and/or fines up to $10,000.
+Those found guilty of the same crimes involving Schedule IV substances face up to three years in prison and/or up to $12,500 in fines.
+For a Schedule V substance, a person faces up to one year in jail and/or fines up to $2,500.

-Enhanced penalties may apply in certain situations, such as those who are found guilty of distributing drugs to minor, those who enlist minors to distribute control substances, and possession of controlled substances in “drug-free zones.”
+Enhanced penalties may apply in certain situations, such as those who are found guilty of distributing drugs to a minor, those who enlist minors to distribute control substances, and possession of controlled substances in “drug-free zones.”
 In DC, those zones include all areas within 1,000 feet of schools, universities, colleges, day care centers, public swimming pools, playgrounds, youth centers, libraries, public housing, or events sponsored by certain federal and DC government agencies.
 Committing a drug-related offense in a drug-free zone can see your prison time and fines doubled.

 DC Gun Charges